gigalixir/gigalixir-cli/docs/source/modify-app/distillery.rst

 Set Up Hot Upgrades with Git v2.9.0
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To run hot upgrades, you send an extra http header when running :bash:`git push gigalixir master`.
+To run hot upgrades, you send an extra http header when running :bash:`git push gigalixir`.
 Extra HTTP headers are only supported in git 2.9.0 and above so make sure you upgrade if needed.
 For information on how to install the latest version of git on Ubuntu, see `this stackoverflow question <http://stackoverflow.com/questions/19109542/installing-latest-version-of-git-in-ubuntu>`_.
 For information on running hot upgrades, see :ref:`hot-upgrade` and :ref:`life-of-a-hot-upgrade`.